How to Fix a Water damaged iPhone?

 - The water damage indicator is a little white tab which turns red when it is wet enough to damage your device.
 If this has turned red, it is likely that your phone has a problem.

-- Turn the phone off immediately.
-This removes the chance that the phone will short circuit and need to be repaired.
+- Turn the iPhone off immediately.
+This removes the chance that the phone will short circuit, and need to be repaired.

 - Remove your case if you have one on, or anything that might be trapping water in the phone.